The Endometriosis Cymru Symptom Tracker

 About you and your medical history

-The tracker asks some basic questions like your age, whether you have a relative with endometriosis, how long your periods usually last for are and the date of your last period.
+The tracker asks some basic questions like your age, whether you have a relative with endometriosis, how long your periods usually last for and the date of your last period.

 It also asks if you’ve seen a doctor about your symptoms, whether symptoms have been investigated and whether you take any medications that may affect the intensity or impact of your symptoms.
 You only need to complete this part the first time you use the tracker, or if any of your answers have changed since the last time you filled it in.